autoplot/documentation/javadoc/org/das2/beans/AccessLevelBeanInfo.md

+# org.das2.beans.AccessLevelBeanInfo

-# org.das2.beans.AccessLevelBeanInfoThis class is designed to implement access levels for bean properties.
+This class is designed to implement access levels for bean properties.
  The system property "edu.uiowa.physics.das.beans.AccessLevelBeanInfo.AccessLevel" will determine the access level of the bean.
 The access levels that are currently supported are "ALL" and "END_USER".
 The access level must be set prior to this class being loaded.

 ***
 <a name="getAccessLevel"></a>
 # getAccessLevel